July 1977 – Midwest, USA

-It’s hard to believe I graduated in March, over 3 months ago!
-I have learned so much working on evening shift with my diabetic patients.
-I’m feeling fairly comfortable now with my skills and organization.
-The most difficult decision is if I should call the doctor at home, or if it can wait until morning.
-In March, I received a 6 month Graduate Nurse permit which I’m working under.
-Whenever I sign my name on the chart, I follow it with GN1117 which is my permit number.
-The doctors have started calling me “007”!
+Since my graduation over three months ago.
+I have learned so much while working on the evening shift with my diabetic patients.
+I’m comfortable now with my skills and organization.
+The most difficult decision is if I should call the doctor at home, or if the matter can wait until morning.
+In March, I received a six-month Graduate Nurse permit which I’m working under.
+Whenever I sign my name on the chart, I follow it with my permit number of GN1117.
+The doctors have started calling me “007”.

-Tomorrow is the big day!
-The boards are being given at the State fairgrounds, of all places.
-I hope we’re not in the same barn as the cows….
+Tomorrow is the big day.
+The boards are being given at the Ohio State Fairgrounds, of all places.
+I hope we’re not in the same barn as the cows.

 State Boards – Day One – July 6, 1977

-There were 3 tests today and 3 tomorrow.
-Each test lasted 2 hours.
-Today we were tested on Medical and Obstetrics before lunch, and Psychiatry after lunch.
+Today they tested us on Medical and Obstetrics before lunch, and Psychiatry after lunch.
 Tomorrow we will be tested on Surgery and Pediatrics before lunch.
-After lunch we will take a test of sample questions for next year’s boards.
+After lunch, we will take a test of sample questions for next year’s boards.

 I completed Medical and Obstetrics and began to relax a little.
 Then I found some of my classmates and we went to lunch together at a nearby German restaurant.
 We all compared our answers and wondered if we had done well enough to pass?
-It was good to see them again since I had not been with them since March.
+We enjoyed our reunion and swapped notes about our experiences since March.

-All of a sudden I heard the moderator say, “You have 10 minutes remaining to complete this exam.”
+All of a sudden I heard the moderator say, “You have ten minutes remaining to complete this exam.”
 My head snapped up.
-Ten minutes!!!
-I couldn’t believe that I fell asleep in the middle of the test!
+Ten minutes!
+I couldn’t believe that I fell asleep in the middle of the test.
 I quickly prayed and asked God to help me finish on time.
-I had about 20 more questions to complete.
-I quickly read the question, chose the best answer and moved on.
+With about twenty more questions to complete, I quickly read the question, chose the best answer and moved on.
 As I colored in the last bubble, the moderator said, “Time is up.
 Put down your pencil and bring your exam to me.”
-There were only a few of us still there.
-Normally I am a fast test taker, but there was no time to go over my answers.
+Normally I take tests rapidly, but there was no time to review my answers.

 State Boards – Day Two – July 7, 1977

-I am so thankful that I slept like a rock last night!
-It’s also a little cooler today.
-I completed all the tests today without falling asleep!
-The surgical exam seemed fairly easy because I have taken care of so many surgical patients on the diabetes unit.
-There were about 15 questions on diabetes on the Pediatric exam so I whizzed through those since I could apply the same knowledge from my adult diabetic patients that I had learned.
-My three months of experience was definitely helpful today.
-Now I wait about 6 weeks for the results to come in the mail.
+God gave me sweet sleep last night with the cooler weather, and I completed all the tests today without falling asleep.
+The surgical exam seemed easy because I have taken care of so many surgical patients on the diabetes unit.
+With numerous questions about diabetes on the Pediatric exam, I whizzed through those also.
+My three months of experience definitely helped today.
+Now I wait six weeks for the results to come in the mail.
 I pray they arrive before my temporary nursing permit expires!
 The Lord’s will be done.
 If He wants me to be a nurse, I will pass.

 August 30, 1977

 I scanned the mail.
-There it was!
-The State Board of Nursing return address was in the left corner of the white envelope.
+At last!
+I read the State Board of Nursing return address in the left corner of the white envelope.
 I sat down on my bed and prayed to the Lord to give me a quiet heart of acceptance no matter what the results.
 I opened the single sheet of paper and scanned the results.

-It listed my scores for each exam and at the bottom in capital letters it read PASSED.
+The Board listed my scores for each exam and at the bottom, I saw one word in capital letters: PASSED.

-I looked at the individual test scores and was amazed that my score for Psychiatry (where I fell asleep) was higher than Obstetrics (my lowest score).
-I was also amazed that Pediatrics was my highest score.
-I guess it was because of all those questions on diabetes.
+I looked at the individual test scores and was amazed that my score for Psychiatry where I fell asleep was higher than Obstetrics (my lowest score).
+I was also amazed that Pediatrics was my highest score because of all the questions on diabetes.

 Thank You, dear Lord!!!
 You gave me the strength and wisdom to get through four years of college and now I am a fully REGISTERED NURSE!!!
 I commit my nursing career to You, and ask that You would use me for Your glory and honor.
 Amen.